EVATool/fae-architecture-log/_decisions/sig-devops-build-pipeline.md

 The initial setup of Jenkins do not fit the project at the moment and could lead to a time shortage (This decision could be re-evaluated in the future depending on where the project stands).
-The open source nature of GitHub Actions and the nature of the project make GitHub Actions the far more superior solution.
+The open source nature of GitHub Actions, and the nature of the project make GitHub Actions the far more superior solution.